MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/about-change-data-capture-sql-server.md

 # What is change data capture (CDC)?
 [!INCLUDE [SQL Server - ASDBMI](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 In this article, learn about change data capture (CDC), which records activity on a database when tables and rows have been modified.
-Change data capture is generally available in Azure SQL Databases, SQL Server, and Azure SQL Managed Instance.
+Change data capture is generally available in Azure SQL Database, SQL Server, and Azure SQL Managed Instance.

 ## Overview

 Change data capture (CDC) uses the SQL Server agent to record insert, update, and delete activity that applies to a table.
 This makes the details of the changes available in an easily consumed relational format.
 Column information and the metadata that is required to apply the changes to a target environment is captured for the modified rows and stored in change tables that mirror the column structure of the tracked source tables.
 Table-valued functions are provided to allow systematic access to the change data by consumers.